 - Teofimo Lopez Powerful Boxing Style

-Jaron ‘Boots’ Ennis, is an American up-and-coming fighter who currently fights in the welterweight division.
-There has been much hype around Ennis due to his impressive record built up so far...
+Jaron ‘Boots’ Ennis, is an up-and-coming fighter who currently competes in the welterweight division.
+There has been much hype around Ennis due to his impressive record built up so far with many...

 When you think of the sport of boxing, most will envision the devastating knockouts and punches.
 But once you truly get to know and love the sport you will start to have a true appreciation of the...